I Used a Yoga and Meditation App as My Alarm For 2 Weeks, and It Changed Everything

 Right as this stress started piling up, something beautiful happened . . . and in none other than my Twitter DMs (this is probably the first and last time I’ll ever be able to say that).
 When Lizzie Brown, CEO and cofounder of the Yoga Wake Up app, reached out to me to talk about her app, it sounded perfect for me.
 As a yoga-lover and a perpetually stressed-out person with irregular sleep patterns, it seemed like this app was created with people like me in mind.

 Yoga Wake Up is an audio-guided yoga and meditation app with hundreds of sessions that are updated weekly and range from five to 15 minutes in length.
-I was pleasantly surprised to see that there was content catered specifically to coronavirus-related anxiety, and they drastically lowered their subscription prices to be more accessible right now, at just $35 per year.
-With programs for the morning (while you're in bed, or to get you out of bed), afternoon (to get you through that midday slump), and evening (for bedtime relaxation), and categories like mood, goals, and family, I was quickly able to find instructors whose styles I connected with.
+I was pleasantly surprised to see that there was content catered specifically to coronavirus-related anxiety.
+They also drastically lowered their subscription prices to be more accessible right now, to just $35 per year.
+With programs for the morning (while you’re in bed, or to get you out of bed), afternoon (to get you through that midday slump), and evening (for bedtime relaxation), and categories like mood, goals, and family, I was quickly able to find instructors whose styles I connected with.

 Taking the time to get in a positive headspace and stretch out my body helped me set an intention that carried me throughout the day.

 When I first got the app, I decided to fully commit and set alarms for the days I’d be working, which was every day but Saturday, and see if I’d feel a difference without it.
 Spoiler: I did, and in a huge way.
 Taking the time to get in a positive headspace and stretch out my body helped me set an intention that carried me throughout the day.
 I caught myself saying the affirmations I’d heard in the morning in my head when I was feeling overwhelmed.
 By the time Saturday rolled around, I woke up at the time my alarm would have gone off.
 Not once have I naturally woken up at 8 a.m.